 The second key matchup in the toss came at 152 pounds when the Vikings sent out sophomore stud Evan Daub.
 The Panthers countered with the lesser of their two 152-pound weigh-ins in Luke Higgins.
 Daub easily bested Higgins with a fall in 2:40 on a cradle.

 "They're two tough kids; they're experienced kids," Wallace said talking about Caleb Blatt and Daub.
-"We look to them for big wins and bonus points every time they go out.
-They usually get out there and get after it,

 At 160, the fifth-seeded Panthers again capitalized on the flip with Colby Geisinger pinning Craig Spitler in 3:50 to pop the lead back to 10 points.
 Moments later, that lead swelled to 16 points as Joey Waack pinned Ryan Kelliher in 1:53 to make it 31-15.